MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-packaging-dot-net.md

         </Target>
         ```

-    3. Save the project file.
+    3. Save the project file and close it.

 7. Build the packaging project to ensure that no errors appear.
 If you receive errors, open **Configuration Manager** and ensure that your projects target the same platform.